-Management's Discussion and Analysis of Financial Condition and Results of Operations For the three and six months ended June 30, 2013
+Management's Discussion and Analysis of Financial Condition and Results of Operations For the three and nine months ended September 30, 2013

 As consideration, Prophecy Coal shall pay Waterton, in cash, a non-refundable restructuring fee in 4 equal, consecutive, monthly instalment payments (each, a "Restructuring Instalment").
-Each Restructuring Instalment shall be in an amount equal to two percent (2%) of the outstanding principal of the Loan as of the date of the execution of the Amendment.
-The Restructuring Instalments shall be due and payable on the following dates: the date of the execution of the Amendment (paid); August 29, 2013; September 27, 2013; and October 31, 2013.
+Each Restructuring Instalment shall be in an amount equal to two percent (2%) of the outstanding principal of the Loan as of the date of the execution of the Amendment and shall be due and payable on the following dates: the date of the execution of the Amendment (paid); August 29, 2013(paid); September 27, 2013(paid); and October 31, 2013.
 No Restructuring Instalment(s) will be due or payable following repayment, in full, by Prophecy to Waterton, of all amounts owing under the Amended Loan Agreement.
-For example, if Prophecy Coal repays all amounts owing under the Amended Loan Agreement in full on September 15, 2013, then Prophecy Coal will not have to pay Waterton the Restructuring Instalments due and payable on September 27, 2013 or October 31, 2013.
+For example, if Prophecy Coal repays all amounts owing under the Amended Loan Agreement in full on October 29, 2013, then Prophecy Coal will not have to pay Waterton the Restructuring Instalments due and payable on October 31, 2013.